swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   /// The buffer slice's memory must be initialized or the buffer's `Element` type
   /// must be a trivial type.
   ///
-  /// - Parameter fromElements: A collection of elements to be used to update
+  /// - Parameter source: A collection of elements to be used to update
   ///   the buffer's contents.
   /// - Returns: An index one past the last updated element in the buffer,
   ///   or `endIndex`.
   public func update<C>(
-    fromElements source: C
+    fromContentsOf source: C
   ) -> Index
     where C: Collection, Base == UnsafeMutableBufferPointer<C.Element>